Nuclear Plan for the NEM – Low Cost, Low Carbon, Reliable

 Relevant parameters are:A proposed timeline

-1. Roll out is completed in 2060 with 30 GW of installed nuclear capacity using AP1000 large plants and i-SMR small plants.
-Other options such as APR1400 and BWRX 300 could also be used.
+1. Roll out is completed in 2060 with 30 GW of installed nuclear capacity using large plant such as the AP1000 or APR1000.
+The system would also contain small plants such as the BWRX 300 or i-SMR.

 3. Installed wind is 18.4GW, Grid solar – 8.8 GW and roof top solar is 26.3GW.
 This is similar to current levels.